hrudayhyaswin-ux/civiceye-ai2/SECURITY.md

 ## Recognition
 Responsible reporters may be credited in release notes or project acknowledgements unless anonymity is requested.

 ## Scope

-The following issues are generally considered in scope:
+The following security issues fall within the scope of assessment:

-- Authentication and authorization flaws.
+* Weaknesses in authentication and access control mechanisms.
-- SQL injection and database-related security weaknesses.
+* SQL injection and other database-related vulnerabilities.
-- Cross-site scripting (XSS).
-- Cross-site request forgery (CSRF).
-- Sensitive data exposure.
+* Cross-Site Scripting (XSS) attacks.
+* Cross-Site Request Forgery (CSRF) vulnerabilities.
+* Exposure of confidential or sensitive information.
-- Broken or insecure API endpoints.
+* Misconfigured, vulnerable, or improperly secured API endpoints.

+## Out of Scope

-The following issues are generally considered out of scope:
+The following issues are generally excluded from the scope:

-- Vulnerabilities limited solely to third-party dependencies without a demonstrated project-specific impact.
-- Social engineering attacks.
+* Vulnerabilities affecting only third-party libraries or dependencies without proven impact on the application itself.
+* Attacks that rely on social engineering techniques.
-- Physical security issues.
+* Physical security threats or unauthorized physical access scenarios.

 ## Disclosure Policy
 CivicEye AI India follows a responsible disclosure approach.
 Security researchers and reporters are requested to provide reasonable time for investigation, remediation, and deployment of a fix before making any public disclosure.